naeemullah/AzureMLWorkshop/Challenge01.B.md

-# Challenge 1.B: Try baseline Azure AutoML notebook in AML Compute Instance (VM)
+# Challenge 1.B: Try the baseline Azure AutoML notebook in AML Compute Instance (VM)

 As a comparable experiment (*safe driver prediction*) with the same dataset, but simpler to code, you can also start from a baseline Azure AutoML notebook that trains a similar model and evaluates its predictive performance.
 This initial AutoML notebook runs on local compute (your AML Compute Instance or could also be your own PC if properly setup with the AML SDK).